tylertitsworth/5th-age-srd/Classes/Bard.md

 #### Adventurer Feat

-One battle per day, you can use your battle cries to help yourself.
+One battle per full recovery, you can use your battle cries to help yourself.

 #### Champion Feat